 This post was underwritten by Real Traditions: natural products, traditionally made and contains affiliate links.
 All experiences and opinions are my own.

 If you’ve greeted my husband or I with a polite, “How are you?” anytime within the last two and a half years, I can almost guarantee the one word answer we gave.

 It’s been a while since I’ve written anything about the ongoing saga of sleep issues we’ve had with our oldest.
 Quite frankly, it’s because I had pretty much given up.
 I started telling myself, surely he’ll sleep through the night by the time he’s 5.
 (Depressing I know.)

 This has been a long journey, and this post is going to get quite long.
 If you’re struggling with total exhaustion, desperate to help your toddler sleep, I don’t want to leave any details out that might help you on your own quest to help your toddler sleep through the night.

 So without further ado, here’s what finally worked (along with some things that didn’t) to help my toddler sleep through the night…(This post contains affiliate links to a few books and resources we found helped our toddler finally sleep through the night.)

 The Baby Days

 At first, it was the expected newborn stage.
 Babies need to be fed a couple times in the middle of the night.
 It’s totally normal up to a year or more.

 At about four months, I finally had the light bulb go on: he exhibited all the characteristics of a high need baby: nursing constantly, almost never napping, up every two hours or more at night, needing to be held all. the.time.

 By the time he was seven months old, (I thought) I was at my breaking point.
 I could do little more than sit and stare into space while holding the baby during the day after being up all night.
 You can see from my thin blogging archives that any personal time or hobbies was just about zero in those months.

 No Cry Sleep Solution

 It’s a book by a mom of four that helps teach baby to sleep using gentle methods.
 You can still co-sleep, and you don’t have to let them cry!

 Thus, we embarked on Operation Mama Needs Sleep.
 I thoroughly documented everything about my baby’s sleep as Pantely suggests, even jotting down notes in the dark at 2 am.

 The biggest improvement was in naps.
 Instead of taking several 20-40 minute naps a day on me, I was able to get him to sleep in bed for up to an hour at a time without having to hold him the whole time.

-Dr. Sears Ways In
+Dr. Sears Weighs In

-I attempted to do a breastfeeding elimination diet to rule out food allergies and sensetivities, specifically dairy.
+I attempted to do a breastfeeding elimination diet to rule out food allergies and sensitivities, specifically dairy.
 However, I was so exhausted at that time that I kept forgetting and eating dairy!
 I suspect that this is a strategy that would have worked for us if I would have had the capacity at that time.

 This is a diet in which you as the breastfeeding mom eliminate foods from your diet that may be causing your baby digestive issues through your milk.
 Dr. Sears has a thorough list of foods that could cause irritation in The Baby Book with instructions on how to do the diet.
 The New Childhood Epidemics book also has a great list.

 A new doctor, a boatload of supplements